 - Keep an eye on your belongings while on the beach.

-- If you must leave items in your trunk, place them there prior to arriving at your destination.
+- If you must leave items in the trunk of your vehicle, place them there prior to arriving at your destination.

 - Carry travelers checks instead of large amounts of cash.
-Divide money and credit cards.
+Divide your money and credit cards.

-Visitor AssistanceHawaii is a beautiful place to visit, but even in paradise unpleasant situations can occur.
-If you experience any adversity, such as an accident, medical emergency or serious illness, or if you become a victim of a crime and have a police report, please call the Visitor Aloha Society of Hawaii (VASH).
+Hawaiʻi is a beautiful place to visit, but even in paradise unpleasant situations can occur.
+If you experience any adversity, such as an accident, medical emergency or serious illness, or if you become a victim of a crime and have a police report, please call the Visitor Aloha Society of Hawaiʻi (VASH).
 Have your police report number handy when you call.

 Here is the contact information for VASH offices on the major Hawaiian Islands: